Roadways Racing: History

-In 1986 Roadways entered the European Touring Car Championship with Allan Grice sharing the driving with Graeme Bailey and Michel Delcourt.
-Although funding was tight, Grice lead a number of races and usually out qualified the HDT Commodore of Peter Brock and Allan Moffat.
-During Round 3 of the ETCC at Hockenheim, Grice had a dice for the lead with the factory backed Volvo 240T turbo's of Johnny Cecotto and Ulf Granberg until a collision with a spinning backmarker ended his race with heavy damage to the front of the car.
-During the dice, Grice set a new touring car track record for the 6.823 km (4.24 mi) circuit where they held the German Grand Prix.
-His time of 2:24.74 would stand until 2000.
+Roadways competed in the 1986 European Touring Car Championship with Allan Grice sharing the driving with Graeme Bailey and Michel Delcourt.
+Although funding was tight, Grice lead a number of races and usually out qualified the Holden Dealer Team.
 Roadways also prepared a customer car for Bailey in which he contested a few rounds of the 1986 Australian Touring Car Championship and teamed with Grice to win the 1986 Bathurst 1000.